 3.3 How long does a commercial case commonly take to bring to court once it has been initiated?

-Following a relatively recent reform in the procedure of commercial cases, the time frame for the first instance under regular circumstances has been reduced from six to eight months.
+The timeframe for the first instance under regular circumstances is between six to eight months.
 If the first instance judgment is contested, the procedure may be extended a further six months.
-Notwithstanding this, during the pandemic, procedures have been extended depending on the court and jurisdiction.